Hey everyone, today I’m going to be talking about whether or not personal trainers should recommend at-home workout programs to their clients.

 Some of the Turbo fire results that your clients can expect are to lose weight, drop body fat percentage, and tone up.

 Beach body program comparisons for personal trainers

-P90x vs Insanity
+P90x vs. Insanity

 They use what they call “muscle confusion” to keep your body guessing so that it can adapt and transform.
-The program was released in 2004 and has had other workout series since them such as P90x2 and P90x3.
+The program was released in 2004 and has had other workout series since then, such as P90x2 and P90x3.
 But still to this day, P90x is still very popular and overall a very effective workout program.